University of Pennsylvania on Overleaf

 Claim your Overleaf Professional upgrade by signing up (or signing in) below.
 You’ll need to credential through the University of Pennsylvania Libraries Single Sign On.

-Join a community of authors at University of Pennsylvania
+Join a community of over 13533 authors at University of Pennsylvania

 Welcome to the quick start guide to Overleaf.
 We've put together some useful resources and links in the sections below, and if you have any questions about how to get started please let us know and we'll be happy to help!